 Narcissists are exploitative in personal and professional relationships, yet they are constantly paranoid that they will be betrayed by other people.
 They take more than they deserve, without remorse, and don't feel like they need to justify themselves because they believe they are special, and therefore rules should not apply to them.
 Also, they have no conscience about double standards due to their sense of self-entitlement.

-This 12-minute video describes other traits that narcissistic people possess.
+This video describes other traits that narcissistic people possess.
 The video uses Elizabeth Holmes (of the ill-famed Theranos) as the prime example of a narcissist.

 How to Deal With a Narcissist at Work

 As mentioned above, narcissists can have a negative impact on your life.
 Here are some tips that you can use when dealing with a narcissist at your workplace.

 When interacting with a narcissistic boss or co-worker, setting limits is essential.
 Narcissists don't possess healthy boundaries, and they don't like it when other people tell them what they can and cannot do.

 Learn to say “no” when you feel that a narcissist is intruding on your time or space.
 To set a fast boundary, instead of arguing with a narcissist at work, you can simply say that you disagree with what’s being said, and end the conversation.
 Map out an exit plan ahead of time and know when it is time to draw the line.

 Remember, you don't need to justify or explain your reason for leaving the conversation or situation.
 Enforce the boundaries that you set without giving into their personal needs.
 Setting your boundaries will be a continuous task as your interactions with this person progress.
 Keep this in mind so you will be prepared to adjust your expectations.

 2. Be on alert for instances of gaslighting.